phpfoundry/foundry-core/README.markdown

 License
 -------

-The foundry core framework is licenced under the new BSD License.
+The foundry core framework is licensed under the new BSD License.
 See the LICENSE file for details.